azat-co/practicalnode/chapter5/chapter5.md

 $ sudo chown `id -u` /data/db
 ```

+This data folder is where your local database instance will store all databases, documents, etc. - all data.
+The figure below shows how I create my data folder in `/data/db` (root, then data then db), and changed ownership of the folder to my user instead of it being a root or whatever it was before.
+(Science proved that not having folders owned by root, reduces the number of permission denied errors by 100%.)

 Figure 5-1 shows how this looks onscreen.

 ![alt](media/image1.png)

 ***Figure 5-1.** Initial setup for MongoDB: create the data directory*

-If you prefer to use `path` other than `/data/db`, you can specify it using the `--dbpath` option to `mongod` (main MongoDB service).
+If you prefer to store data somewhere else rather than `/data/db`, then you can do it.
+Just specify your custom path using the `--dbpath` option to `mongod` (main MongoDB service) when you launch your database instance (server).

-Detailed instructions for MongoDB installation on various OSs are available at MongoDB.org, &quot;[Install MongoDB on OS X](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/)&quot;(http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/).
+If some of the steps weren't enough, then here's the another interpretation of the installation instructions for MongoDB on various OSs are available at MongoDB.org, &quot;[Install MongoDB on OS X](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/)&quot;(http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/).
 For Windows users, there is a good walk-through article titled &quot;[Installing MongoDB](http://www.tuanleaded.com/blog/2011/10/installing-mongodb)&quot;(http://www.tuanleaded.com/blog/2011/10/installing-mongodb).

 # How to Run the Mongo Server

-To run the Mongo server, go to the folder where you unpacked MongoDB.
+To run the Mongo server (a.k.a.
+DB instance, service or daemon), there's `mongod` command.
+If you installed in manually and didn't link the location to PATH, then go to the folder where you unpacked MongoDB.
 That location should have a `bin` folder in it.
 From that folder, type the following command:

 ```
 $ ./bin/mongod
 ```

-Or, if you added `$PATH` for the MongoDB location, type the following:
+If you like most normal developers, pefer to always navigate to a DB folder and just type `mongod` anywhere on your computer, I assume you exposed that DB folder in your PATH variable.
+So if you added `$PATH` for the MongoDB location, type the following *anywhere you like*:

 ```
 $ mongod
 ```

-**Note**:        Don&#39;t forget to restart the terminal window after adding a new path to the `$PATH` variable (Figure 5-2).
+**Note**:        Oh, yeah.
+Don&#39;t forget to restart the terminal window after adding a new path to the `$PATH` variable (Figure 5-2).
+That's just how terminal apps work.
+They might not pick up your newest PATH value until you restart them.

 ![alt](media/image2.png)

 ***Figure 5-2.** Starting up the MongoDB server*

-If you see something like
+There are tons of info on the screen.
+If you can find and see something saying about 'waiting' then you are all set, a message like this:

 ```
 MongoDB starting: pid =7218 port=27017...